edwin/apache-camel-traning/02.quarkus-and-camel/03.quarkus-and-camel-infinispan/readme.md

-# Remote Infinispan, Spring Boot, and Apache Camel 4
+# Remote Infinispan, Quarkus, and Apache Camel 4

 ## Java Version
 Java version being used is Java 17